 stamps helped fund

 Few figures in American history cast as long a shadow as Hilton Dickerson.
-Born and raised in Saint Louis, Dickerson had cut his teeth hunting vampires and zombies in the west, where he met Roosevelt.
-Even before he arrived in Washington, Dickerson was reknowned for his take-no-prisoners approach.
-At well over six-feet tall, he struck an imposing figure in his customary bearskin jacket.
+Born and raised in Saint Louis, Dickerson had cut his teeth hunting vampires and zombies in the West, where he met Roosevelt.
+Even before he arrived in Washington, Dickerson was renowned for his take-no-prisoners approach.
+At well over six feet tall, he struck an imposing figure in his customary bearskin jacket.
 Once he took over at the FVZA, Dickerson conducted a purge of all Agency cronies and hacks.
 He also stepped up nationwide recruitment and raised the hiring standards for agents.

 But Dickerson's ego created an inevitable backlash.
-The Agency's overzealous pursuit of the undead resulted in significant civilian casualties and occasionally turned public sentiment away from the Agency, as in the case of LeDoux versus the FVZA.
+The Agency's overzealous pursuit of the undead resulted in significant civilian casualties and occasionally turned public sentiment against the Agency, as in the case of LeDoux Versus the FVZA.
 Dickerson clashed frequently with President Roosevelt, whom he felt tried to take too much credit for progress in the war on the undead.
 But in the end, it was a single incident that brought about the demise of Hilton Dickerson.

 The rules changed in the post-Dickerson era of the FVZA.
 Directors were limited to two terms (eight years), and all their decisions had to be rubber-stamped by Congress.
-The new oversight, combined with a succession of outstanding FVZA Directors, transformed the Agency that had once been an embarrassment into one of the most respected in government.
+The new oversight, combined with a succession of outstanding FVZA directors, transformed an agency that had once been an embarrassment into one of the most respected in government.
 Ironically, it was the Dickerson-instituted recruitment and training programs that enabled our leaders to draw upon such a large pool of qualified people for the role of America's top vampire and zombie hunter.